odh-labs/rhoai-roadshow-v2/docs/3-agents-tools/0-intro.md

 The *llama-3* and *deepseek* models are running locally in the OpenShift cluster - they are small in terms of parameter size (3b and 8b) and the DeepSeek model is quantized to 4-bit.
 This reduces the amount of memory they consume on the GPU.
 Even so we are using 18Gi of nvram to run the LLM's.
 If you browse to the <a href="https://console-openshift-console.apps.sno.<CLUSTER_DOMAIN>/k8s/ns/llama-serving/core~v1~Pod" target="_blank">Deepseek Pod</a> enter the `Terminal` and run `nvtop` on the command line to see the GPU performance.

-The *llama-4 scout* model is running in a Model as a Service (MaaS) eternally to the cluster.
-It is a much larber LLM (17b), but still quantized (w4a16).
+The *llama-4 scout* model is running in a Model as a Service (MaaS) externally to the cluster.
+It is a much larger LLM (17b), but still quantized (w4a16).

 ![images/model-gpu.png](images/model-gpu.png)